Pressure-induced thermal expansion anomalies in dhcp iron hydride associated with magnetoelastic coupling

-In the cell assembly, Fe pellet mixed with hexagonal BN as a grain-growth inhibitor \cite{saitoh2017p} and a hydrogen source, ammonia borane (\ce{NH3BH3}) \cite{nylen2009thermal, antonov2017nh3bh3}, were loaded into the NaCl capsule.
-It is empirically known that $2/3$ of the prepared H/Fe ratio is used to hydrogenate the sample.
-To make ideally stoichiometric dhcp-FeH, the starting H/Fe ratio was set to 2, giving that the molar content of released hydrogen was predicted to be 1.3 times larger than that of iron where hydrogen content is in excess.
+In the cell assembly (Fig.~\ref{figS:cell}), Fe pellet mixed with hexagonal BN as a$_{x}$ grain-growth inhibitor~\cite{saitoh2017p} and a hydrogen source, ammonia borane (\ce{NH3BH3})~\cite{nylen2009thermal}, were loaded into the NaCl capsule.
+It is empirically known that 2/3 of the prepared H/Fe ratio is used to hydrogenate the sample.
+To make dhcp-FeH$_{x}$ with $x \sim 1$, the starting H/Fe ratio was set to 2, giving that the molar content of released hydrogen was predicted to be 1.3 times larger than that of iron where hydrogen content is in excess.
 Pressure and temperature were respectively determined using the pressure marker made of NaCl mixed with MgO grain-growth inhibitor just below the NaCl capsule and a pair of W3\%Re-W25\%Re thermocouples.
-Pressure was determined using the EoS of NaCl \cite{matsui2012simultaneous}.
-A cylindrical \ce{TiB2} + BN + AlN (EBN, Denka) heater were used.
-Figure ~\ref{FIGS1} in the Supplementary Materials \cite{Mori2024dhcp_supp} shows the details of the cell assembly.
+Pressure was determined using the EoS of NaCl~\cite{matsui2012simultaneous}.
+A cylindrical \ce{TiB2} + BN + AlN composite heater were used~\cite{kanzaki2010crystal}.
 The sample heating is accomplished by the changing the input electrical power and the temperature was monitored by emf of the inserted thermocouple.
-By decreasing the applied electrical power, corresponding to 850\,K, to 0 W for 180 min and the XRD profile of dhcp-FeH were sequentially obtained during decreasing temperature.
+By decreasing the applied electrical power, corresponding to 850~K, to 0~W for 180~min and the XRD profile of dhcp-FeH$_x$ were sequentially obtained during decreasing temperature.